Mayo Clinic Care Network Content

 Here are some tips to help you become more assertive:

 • Assess your style.
 Do you voice your opinions or remain silent?
-Do you say yes to additional work even when your plate is full?
+Do you say yes to additional work even when your schedule is full?
 Are you quick to judge or blame?
 Do people seem to dread or fear talking to you?
 Understand your style before you begin making changes.

 • Rehearse what you want to say.
 If it's challenging to say what you want or think, practice general scenarios you encounter.
 Say what you want to say out loud.
 It may help to write it out first, too, so you can practice from a script.
-Consider role-playing with a friend or colleague and ask for clear feedback.
+Consider role-playing with a friend or colleague and asking for clear feedback.

 • Keep emotions in check.
 Conflict is hard for most people.
 Maybe you get angry or frustrated, or maybe you feel like crying.
-Although these feelings are normal, they can get in the way of resolving conflict.
+Although these feelings are typical, they can get in the way of resolving conflict.
 If you feel too emotional going into a situation, wait a bit if possible.
 Then work on remaining calm.
 Breathe slowly.
 Keep your voice even and firm.